sass/node-sass/docs/api-importer.md

 Every import will then be included in LibSass.
 You are allowed to only return a file path without any loaded source.
 This way you can ie. implement rewrite rules for import paths and leave the loading part for LibSass.

+Please note that LibSass doesn't use the srcmap parameter yet.
+It has been added to not deprecate the C-API once support has been implemented.
+It will be used to re-map the actual sourcemap with the provided ones.

 ### Basic Usage

 ```C